rob040/ESP_WiFiManagerLite2/README.md

 15. Configurable Config Portal Title
 16. Re-structure all examples to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
 17. Add Table of Contents and Version String
-18. Configurable **Customs HTML Headers**, including Customs Style, Customs Head Elements, CORS Header
+18. Configurable **Custom HTML Headers**, including Custom Style, Custom Head Elements, CORS Header
 19. Permit optionally inputting one set of WiFi SSID/PWD by using `REQUIRE_ONE_SET_SSID_PW == true`
 20. Enforce WiFi PWD minimum length of 8 chars
 21. Add support to **ESP32-S2 (ESP32-S2 Saola, AI-Thinker ESP-12K, etc.) using EEPROM, LittleFS and SPIFFS**
-22. Configurable **Customs HTML Headers**, including Customs Style, Customs Head Elements, CORS Header
+22. Configurable **Custom HTML Headers**, including Custom Style, Custom Head Elements, CORS Header
 23. Add support to **ESP32-C3 using EEPROM and SPIFFS**
 24. Enable **scan of WiFi networks** for selection in Configuration Portal
 25. Ready for ESP32 core v2.0.0+
 26. Fix ESP8266 bug not easy to connect to Config Portal for ESP8266 core v3.0.0+
 27. Fix the blocking issue in loop() with configurable `WIFI_RECON_INTERVAL`
 28. Add support to **ESP32-S3 (ESP32S3_DEV, ESP32_S3_BOX, UM TINYS3, UM PROS3, UM FEATHERS3, etc.) using EEPROM, SPIFFS or LittleFS**
 29. Add `LittleFS` support to **ESP32-C3**